PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 _Note: if kernel modules and Open MPI are required in the Debian-based file system, these should be built separately beforehand so they can be copied in._

+_Note: if you get unusual errors whilst compiliing, (such as that the compiler is not C and C++ link compatible) ensure that you have sourced Xilinx's setup scripts and that you are therefore compiling using their toolchain._

 Now ensure your PHANTOM-compatible IP cores (see later) are in `arch/phantom_ip` and run the following, where `ipcore1` and `ipcore2` are IP cores to build into the project:

 	./make.sh hwproject ipcore1 ipcore2